hexagontk/hexagon/readme.md

 5. Run the service and view the results at: [http://localhost:2010/hello/world][Endpoint]

-You can read more details reading the [Quick Start] page, or checking the [documentation].
+You can check the [documentation] for more details.

 [Gradle Starter]: https://github.com/hexagonkt/gradle_starter
 [Maven Starter]: https://github.com/hexagonkt/maven_starter